 In 1994 Shafer Vineyards became one of the earliest converts to working exclusively with solar power in the Napa Valley.
 At Shafer, they view this as the next step in being green and environmentally conscious.
 The first step was practicing sustainable farming techniques at Shafer Vineyards.

 In March 2019, John Shafer, the patriarch of the Shafer family, and a beloved and respected figure as a pioneer in the modern age of Napa Valley passed away at 95 years of age.
 He lived an incredible life and remains one of the key figures in the modern history of Napa Valley.

 In February 2022, Shafer Vineyards was sold to the massive Korean conglomerate Shinsgae for $250,000,000!
 One of the Shinesgaes entities L&B is a large wholesaler and distributor of wines in Korea.

 Shafer Vineyards, Wines, Winemaking

-Shafer Vineyards practices sustainable farming in all their vineyards.
-Standard vineyard management practices which are now in use includes only organic treatments and natural fertilizers.
+Shafer Vineyards practices sustainable farming in all its vineyards.
+Standard vineyard management practices which are now in use include only organic treatments and natural fertilizers.

 Today, Shafer is one of the few California wineries that combine quantity with quality, which has made them extremely popular with consumers.
 The Shafer family has continued increasing their holdings since their initial purchase in 1972.
 Currently, they own vines in a myriad of sites all over the valley with their largest acreage in the Stags Leap Appellation with 79 acres.
 They also have 60 acres in Napa Valley, just south of Stags Leap District in the foothills of the Vaca Mountains as well as 66 acres in the Carneros Appellation.